babus/asianet-auto-login-python/README.md

 ###Setup###
 #####Windows#####
 1. Get the zip and extract to any directory.<code>-u [username] -p [password]</code>
+2. Use Windows Task Schedular to schedule the task targetting `.exe`.
-2. "At login, At task creation/modification" triggers will be enough with repeat every 5 minutes.
+3. "At login, At task creation/modification" triggers will be enough with repeat every 5 minutes.

 #####Linux#####
 1. Download `src/asianet_login.py`.